DeVos Proposes Ending Federal Spending On Special Olympics And Cuts To Other Education Programs

 There are $7 billion in proposed cuts to education, including removing all $18 million in federal funding for the Special Olympics, as well as significant cuts to special needs programs.

-That drew the ire of Democratic Representative Mark Pocan, who grilled DeVos for not knowing the amount of kids that would be affected, 272,000, by eliminating federal funding for the program.
+That drew the ire of Democratic Representative Mark Pocan, who grilled DeVos for not knowing the number of kids that would be affected — 272,000 — by eliminating federal funding for the program.

 When she responded that she believes the Special Olympics to be an “awesome organization that is well supported by the philanthropic sector,” Pocan interrupted to point out the proposed budget’s 26 percent reduction in state grants for special education and millions of dollars in cuts to programs for students who are blind.